 About Governor C.L.
 “Butch” Otter

 The people of Idaho re-elected C.L.
 "Butch" Otter as their Governor for a third time on November 4, 2014.
 He was first elected Governor of Idaho on November 7, 2006 and re-elected on November 2, 2010.
 He previously served three terms in Congress representing Idaho's 1st District from 2001 through 2006.
-Governor Otter is a father of four and grandfather of six.
+Governor Otter is a father of four and grandfather of seven.
 He is married to the former Lori Easley of Kimberly.
 They live on their ranch near Star.

 Governor Otter was born in Caldwell on May 3, 1942.
 He graduated from St. Teresa's Academy (now Bishop Kelly High School) in Boise, attended Boise Junior College (now Boise State University), and received a bachelor of arts degree in political science from the College of Idaho in 1967.